- About MCS

 Our classrooms are specifically designed by Montessori teachers to meet the needs of the students.
 They are “prepared environments.”
 The furniture is scaled to the size of the child.
 Materials are displayed on open shelves that are easily accessible and inviting to the students and are arranged in such a way as to capture a child’s interest and entice him/her to work with them.

-We design our rooms this way to foster independence.
+We design the prepared environments to foster independence.
 Students learn to do for and help themselves in our classrooms.
 They select their work from the shelves, work on it alone or with others, and then return it to its place.
 They put away their own belongings.
 When students are hungry, they choose to eat snack.
 They clean up after themselves as well.
 Independence is nurtured and fostered by the design of the classroom, the guidance of the teachers, and the mentoring of other students.
 It is an ongoing learning process.

 Freedom is very important to the nurturing of independence.
 However freedom is also one of the most misunderstood aspects of Montessori.
 Many people assume that when we describe freedom, we mean that students can do whatever they wish.
 This is not true.
 Freedom means choice within limits.
 Freedom has a counterpart - responsibility.
 They are inseparable; they go hand-in-hand and work in concert with one another.